300: Rise of the Swoll.

 For context, the movie opens by drawing us in with man-meat: the final shot of 300, King Leonidas (Gerard Butler) dead on the ground, amongst a sea of Spartan warriors, Persian arrows and urgent abs.
 Mmm, those rippling abs, those tight leather loincloths…

-Needle scratch as the movie takes up the tale before that groin-splitting defeat, with a whole ‘nother Greek ab-roller, Themistokles (Sullivan Stapleton), leading Athens in a sea battle against those very same Persians, killing their leader Darius with a groin-splitting arrow, which prompts Darius’s son, Xerxes (Rodrigo Santoro) who looks like your average masculine warrior), to step into a pool of gold and emerge stripped, cleansed, towering, glamorous and smooth (just like my peepee!).
+Needle scratch as the movie takes up the tale before that groin-splitting defeat, with a whole ‘nother Greek ab-roller, Themistokles (Sullivan Stapleton), leading Athens in a sea battle against those very same Persians, killing their leader Darius with a groin-splitting arrow, which prompts Darius’s son, Xerxes (Rodrigo Santoro) who looks like your average masculine warrior at this point, rather than his giant mutant appearance in 300), to step into a pool of gold and emerge stripped, cleansed, towering, glamorous and smooth (just like my peepee!).
 We also hear, through lugubrious narration, of the Battle of Marathon – but we don’t get to see that streaker who ran 26 miles, 385 yards to deliver the glorious news to Athens, thereby giving the Olympic race its name before dropping dead.
 You lost me at empires rising, yet portraying them falling.

 Xerxes is supported by Artemisia (Eva Green), who is the lead villain here.
 She is the one who helms the sea battles, she is the one who coaxes Xerxes into a pool of gold, she is the one who tries to look sexier than the men and fails.
 This dilutes the connectivity between this move and 300, as Xerxes seems to be the Emperor Palpatine behind the scenes, rather than the chief instigator of mucky-muck.